 Qualitative research analysis

-We will use the trial version of Hyperresearch, which is adequate for this course (the full version or equivalent may be necessary for your long-term research).
+For the qualitative data analysis unit, we'll use the trial version of Hyperresearch, which is adequate for this course (the full version or equivalent may be necessary for your dissertation project).

 Readings and reserve

 Reserve Click here to locate Library reserve list.

 Please sign up for readings to present in class by clicking on the links, and editing as instructed.